Lux-AI-Challenge/Lux-Design-S1/README.md

 - [Typescript](https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits/ts)
 - [Kotlin](https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits/kotlin) (maintained by [@Tolsi](https://github.com/Tolsi))

+There are also many [community provided tools](#Community-Tools) to help people build better bots, feel free to check those out and use whatever suits your needs

 Want to use another language but it's not supported?
 Feel free to suggest that language to our issues or even better, create a starter kit for the community to use and make a PR to this repository.
 See our [CONTRIBUTING.md document](https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/CONTRIBUTING.md) for more information on this.

 To stay up to date on changes and updates to the competition and the engine, watch for announcements on the [forums](https://www.kaggle.com/c/hungry-geese/discussion) or the [Discord](https://discord.com/invite/DZSm47VHMz).
 See https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/ChangeLog.md for a full change log.